Non-self-adjointness of the Klein-Gordon operator on a globally hyperbolic and geodesically complete manifold. An example: Summary

 \section{Summary}

-In this note we showed that globally hyperbolic and geodesically complete metric does not necessary have essentially self-adjoint Klein-Gordon operator, thus one should be careful with objects like $e^{it\KG}$ or $(\KG\pm i\epsilon)^{-1}$ in general physically reasonable spacetimes.
-One may speculate if some additional assumptions like Einstein equations with chosen energy condition would change the result.
-We leave this open problem for future research.
+A globally hyperbolic and geodesically complete metric does not necessary have essentially self-adjoint d'Alembert and Klein-Gordon operators, thus one should be careful with objects like $e^{it\dA}$ or $(\dA+m^2\pm i\epsilon)^{-1}$ even in physically reasonable spacetimes.
+It is an open problem if some additional assumptions like Einstein's equations with chosen energy condition or adding to the operator the non-minimal coupling term \cite{Birrell} (proportional to the Ricci scalar) would change the result.